 Bread:

 Again, there are a few different types of gluten free bread.
 Sadly, most of them taste like the kitchen sponge.
-The only ones I have actually liked are: Dovedale Bread’s Fruit & Rice Chia Bread, and the bread available at ‘Silly Yaks’ cafe in Melbourne (see eating out post).
+The only ones I have actually liked are: Dovedale Bread’s Fruit & Rice Chia Bread, and the bread available at ‘Silly Yaks’ cafe in Melbourne (see eating out page).
 If you can’t find either, your best plan is to find a bakeries and cafes that bake gluten free breads, find one you like and stock up.
+If you have the patients to bake your own bread, then find ‘easy baker’s’ gluten free bread mix, this stuff is great!
+Either I have been gluten free for too long, or this does actually taste like regular bread!

 Snacks:

-Unfortunately most biscuits and even potato chips contain gluten.
+Unfortunately most lollies, chocolates, biscuits and even ‘potato’ chips contain gluten.
 Here are some of my gluten free favorites.

 Sakata rice crackers (morrocan spice is my favorite flavor)